 The Arnold House English Department is responsible for the teaching of English Language and English Literature.
-In Years 1 to 4 English is mostly delivered by the class teacher, but from Year 5 onwards it is taught by subject specialists.
-Pupils are prepared for either Common Entrance or scholarship to senior schools.
+In Years 1 to 4 English is mostly delivered by the class teacher and from Year 5 onwards it is taught by subject specialists.
+Pupils are prepared either for Common Entrance or scholarship to senior schools.

 The broad aims of the department are: